pattern-lab/patternlab-node/packages/docs/src/docs/data-json-mustache.md

 ---
-title: Introduction to JSON & Mustache Variables
+title: Introduction to JSON & Handlebars Variables
 tags:
   - docs
 category: data
 eleventyNavigation:
-  title: Introduction to JSON & Mustache Variables
+  title: Introduction to JSON & Handlebars Variables
   key: data
   order: 300
 sitemapPriority: '0.8'
 ---

 > This documentation is provided as a simple introduction to using one of the supported data types and one of the supported PatternEngines.
-The best reference for this topic is the [Mustache documentation](https://mustache.github.io/mustache.5.html) but this should provide a good beginner's primer.
+The best reference for this topic is the [Handlebars documentation](https://handlebarsjs.com/contributing/interactive-examples.html#embedding-parts-of-an-example) but this should provide a good beginner's primer.

 ## Simple Variables